Flexibility II: Admissions and Grade Calculation

 |2.2.3||Use all courses taken – starting with the last – no matter which university.|

-188.8.131.52 For PHD students who have completed a Masters degree.
-Take the weighted average of the Master's degree - up to a maximum of 60 CUs.
+188.8.131.52 For PHD students who have completed a Masters degree: Take the average of the entire Master's degree.

 |2.2.5||Take the whole term to get the minimum of 60 credit units – do not take part of a term.|